kasaudhanshivam/DevMate/README.md

 Backend → http://localhost:8000

 ## Future Enhancements

-DevMate is designed with scalability, personalization, and extensibility in mind.
-Below are the planned upgrades and advanced modules aimed at enhancing its intelligence, usability, and developer experience:

 - **Document Intelligence Module** — Allow users to upload files (PDFs, Docs, or Text) and chat with their contents, enabling context-driven responses using embedded document vectors.
 - **Voice & Speech Integration** — Add speech-to-text and text-to-speech capabilities for hands-free AI interaction and accessibility support.
 - **Dockerized Cloud Deployment** — Offer containerized deployment with Nginx proxy and CI/CD pipelines for production scalability.